twardoch/gimeltra/README.md

 The `Latn` column serves as the intermediary (all conversions are done from the source script through `Latn` to the target script).
 The column contains some characters that have equivalents only in some scripts.
 This allows less lossy coversion between, say, Hebrew and Arabic or Ethiopic and Old South Arabian.

 The `<Latn` column provides fallback Latin characters if the target script does not have an equivalent to the `Latn` character.
 This gives lossier but still plausible conversion.

-The conversion uses the [`.json`](gimeltra/gimeltra_data.json) file derived from the `.tsv` table.
-The selection of the conversion rules is based on ISO 15924 script codes.
-The code mimics a simple OpenType glyph processing model, but with Unicode characters:

-- preprocessing with a `ccmp` table (splitting ligatures into single letters)
-- character replacement in the `csub` table — first checking source-target script mapping, but if that does not exist, conversion into Latin and then from Latin
-- postprocessing with `fina` table (contextual final forms), and then finally `liga` table (ligatures).

 | Latn | <Latn | Name   | Arab | Ethi | Armi | Brah | Chrs        | Egyp | Elym | Grek                      | Hatr | Hebr        | Mani | Narb | Nbat        | Palm        | Phli | Phlp | Phnx | Prti | Samr | Sarb | Sogd | Sogo        | Syrc       | Ugar        |